Online Tool Center

 ● EAN (European Article Number)

 EAN is similar to UPC but is primarily used in Europe.
 It comes in 13 digits and is employed for international trade, making it easier to track products globally.
+Like UPC, it is usually printed on clothing hang tags or garment barcode labels.

 ● Code 128